 “Together the two walked down the long sunlit slopes and the Light of the Messenger seemed even brighter than the Light shimmering over our gardens.
 Then they were gone … and I, for one, felt that we had given back a ray of sunshine to the Great Creative Sun.”
 (7)

-We don’t know for sure that the angel escorted Jeannie to a higher plane rather than a subplane, but, in afterlife histories, the intercession of an angel usually meant that an Ascension from one plane to another was occurring.
-Angels do not attend to escort a spirit from the Middle Summerlands, for instance, to the Higher Summerlands, both being on the Astral Plane.
+We don’t know for sure that the angel escorted Jeannie to a higher plane rather than a subplane, but, in afterlife histories, the intercession of an angel usually means that an Ascension from one plane to another is occurring.
+Angels don’t attend to escort a spirit from the Middle Summerlands, for instance, to the Higher Summerlands, both being on the Astral Plane.
 Usually an ascent from the Astral Plane to the Mental Plane is also unescorted.
-And angelic escort usually comes to escort someone from the Astral, say, to the Causal, Buddhic, or Nirvanic Plane, or higher.
+An angelic escort usually comes to escort someone from the Astral, say, to the Causal, Buddhic, or Nirvanic Plane, or higher.

 (To be concluded in Part 2.)